wewantthefunk/viper-mf/README.md

 ## Purpose:
 The purpose of this utility is to transform COBOL code into Python code.
 The problem statement is as follows:

-* Executing COBOL code on a mainframe is slow and disjointed.
+* Executing COBOL code on a mainframe is slow, disjointed, and expensive.
 Using JCL jobs requires the execute and feedback be accessed from different areas.
 By using Python, we can execute the code and get immediate feedback within our same terminal window.
 This will speed up testing and development efforts.

 * COBOL is a language and technology that has a shrinking developer base.
+It is expensive to run, it does not promote good programming practice, and it is difficult to break into readable, maintainable modules.
 By converting to Python, the first steps of converting legacy code can be taken.

+## Hypothesis

+If we can make COBOL programs easier and faster to test, we will promote good programming habits and create a foundation for converting legacy code to a modern language that has more tools, resources, and developers to support it.
+Good programming habits, in this case, are:

+* Small modules that have a single responsibility.
+These modules call, and are called by, other modules for logic and data collaboration.
+* Code organized into PARAGRAPHs to reduce cognitive load.
+* Code organized to promote small, repeatable unit tests for automation.

 ## Solution

 This converter will brute force translate a COBOL module line-by-line into an equivalent Python statement.
 Several "helper" functions have been created to accomodate for COBOL's hierarchichal variable structure.
 These helper functions are located in the cobol_variable.py module.
 This module must be carried with the converted .py modules as a dependency.
+The helper functions were created to handle the hierarchical structure of COBOL variables.

 ### Things to know

 * The converted Python file name is the PROGRAM-ID of the COBOL with a .py extension.

 * File access is accomplished by assigning environment variables.
 The environment variable name is the ASSIGN value, which is the DD statement in a JCL script.
 If the environment variable is not assigned, a file status of 35 is assigned to the field designated.
+If the environment variable is set, but the file does not exist, a file status of 35 is assigned to the field designated.

 * CALL statements call out to other converted Python modules, and any variables in USING clause are treated as byref.
 The return value from these variables are assigned upon return from the called module.